Isaac Region: History

-The report recommended that the new local government area should not be divided into wards and elect eight councillors and a mayor.
+The report recommended that the new local government area should not be divided into wards and should elect eight councillors and a mayor.
 The Isaac Regional Council covers an area of 58708 km2, had a population in 2018 of 20,934 and an operating budget of A$46.0m.

 The region takes its name from the Isaac River, which in turn takes its name from Queensland pioneer Frederick Isaac who accompanied the explorer Ludwig Leichhardt on his first expedition.

 Towns and localities

 The Isaac Region includes the following settlements: